Flame retardants are added to products to meet flammability standards. They often don’t improve fire safety and can harm our health.

 How are we exposed?

-Flame retardants continually migrate out of products and into indoor dust which is ingested by people.
+Flame retardants continually migrate out of products and into air and indoor dust which is ingested by people.
 Flame retardants have been detected in the bodies of nearly all people tested.
 Due to hand-to-mouth behavior and crawling, toddlers have the highest levels.
 Additionally, because of widespread environmental contamination, flame retardants are found in our food supply.

 What are the environmental concerns?